-Adding a space and tools for sand, water or mud play will not only make you popular with the smallest family members, it will also support important brain development that occurs when children are engaged with experiences that activate any or all of their five senses.
-Whilst a permanent sand pit or mud pit is fabulous, thoughtful use of smaller tubs or vessels to hold sensory materials can work just as well.
+Adding a space and tools for sand, water or mud play will not only make you popular with your smallest family members, it will also support the important brain development that occurs when children are engaged with sensory experiences that activate the five senses.

 3. Creative play

-Your choice of creative play elements will be influenced by your child’s preferred creative outlets – music, art, building, problem solving – to name just a few.
-Again, a permanent fixture such as a music wall or outdoor chalkboard is fabulous but regularly taking indoor resources outdoors works just as well – an easel and paints, a tub of play silks or a huge cardboard box can all spark a child’s creative enterprise.
+You might consider a permanent fixture such as a music wall or outdoor chalkboard but regularly taking indoor resources outdoors works just as well – an easel and paints, a tub of old bedsheets or a huge cardboard box can all spark a child’s creative enterprise.